 - (1) Chapter 7 Liquidation Cases.
-The United States trustee may appoint one or more interim trustees for estates being jointly administered in chapter 7 cases. - (2) Chapter 11 Reorganization Cases.
+Except in a case governed by subchapter V of chapter 7, the United States trustee may appoint one or more interim trustees for estates being jointly administered in chapter 7 cases. - (2) Chapter 11 Reorganization Cases.
 If the appointment of a trustee is ordered, the United States trustee may appoint one or more trustees for estates being jointly administered in chapter 11 cases. - (3) Chapter 12 Family Farmer's Debt Adjustment Cases.
 The United States trustee may appoint one or more trustees for estates being jointly administered in chapter 12 cases. - (4) Chapter 13 Individual's Debt Adjustment Cases.
 The United States trustee may appoint one or more trustees for estates being jointly administered in chapter 13 cases.